orson1282/arubabank_api/README.md

 ## Aruba Bank API Client

 This is a Python script that logs in to https://onlinebank.arubabank.com/ and retrieves your data.
 __*It's still in early development*__.
-At the moment it can login and retrieve the first 50 transactions of any bank account within your default portfolio and save this to a json or csv file.
+At the moment it can login and retrieve transactions of any bank account within your default portfolio and save this to a json or csv file.
 You will need to have an existing account with Aruba Bank, and have signed up for the ***New** Aruba Bank App as you need the App to generate your password.

 ### Developers Wanted: If you're a developer located in Aruba and would like to contribute please contact me.